-Netflix Original Kingdom is the horror series that redefined what to expect from a zombie story.
+Netflix Original Kingdom is a horror series that redefined what to expect from a zombie story.
 A plague tale, a political thriller, and an action-packed zombie survival story, Kingdom has become a must-watch for horror fans.
 I’ve been in love with the series since its first season and with the second coming out last month, I still didn’t know that the series is an adaptation a manhwa, Kingdom of the Gods.

 Published in English by Viz Media, Kingdom of the Gods is an original concept by Eun-hee Kim, with a story by In-Wan Youn, and art by Kyung-Il Yang.
 The manhwa takes place in a time where years of war and famine and have plunged Joseon into chaos and focuses on the young Crown Prince Yi Moon.
 Having lost all of his bodyguards to an assassination attempt, he has no choice but to turn to the mountain bandit Jae-ha for help.
 But as the unlikely pair race to find safety in a world gone mad, it becomes horrifyingly clear that humans aren’t the only thing they must fear.